jakaspeh/jakaspeh.github.io/_posts/2015-12-28-why-threads-dangerous.md

 Acknowledgment
 --------------

 Thanks to **Nino Bašić** for comments and suggestions.
-Now the post looks more organized!
+Now the article looks more organized!

 Summary